delannoy/cms-das-lumi-short-exercise/_episodes/01-introduction.md

 : Beam-imaging method: the distributions of reconstructed vertices during beam-imaging scans are used to obtain an image of the transverse bunch profiles integrated over the scanning direction

 Other corrections
-: "Spurious" charges present outside the nominally filled bunches (ghosts👻 in empty bunch slots and out-of-time satellites🛰 charges adjacent to the main bunch)
+: "Spurious" charges present outside the nominally filled bunches (ghosts👻 in empty bunch slots and out-of-time satellite🛰 charges adjacent to the main bunch)

+> ## Dominant uncertainties in the absolute luminosity scale ($$ \sigma_{vis} $$):
+> * beam position monitoring
+> * transverse factorizability
+> * beam-beam effects
+{: .callout}

+### Rate corrections under physics running conditions

+Several corrections must be applied to uncalibrated luminometer rates to ensure that the final luminosity values are accurate.

+Out-of-time pileup corrections
+: Most detectors have out-of-time contributions that do not arise from the main colliding bunch (spillover of electronic signals and real additional response from material activation)

+Efficiency corrections
+: Radiation damage can affect the detector response by reducing efficiency, increasing noise, or both

+Nonlinear response
+: Over- or under-counting as a function of instantaneous luminosity

+Detector stability and linearity
+: Determined from comparisons between luminometers

 <!--